rjbohlender/CAPER/README.md

 make
 ```

-If cmake fails to detect armadillo, but you're sure it is available,
+If cmake fails to detect Armadillo, but you're sure it is available,
 you may need to direct cmake to the library, e.g., when compiling on a
 cluster, with packages in non-standard locations.
 In that case the
 following should work: